CZ-NIC/knot-resolver/doc/user/config-performance.rst

 Performance tuning should start with cache :ref:`config-cache-sizing` and :ref:`config-cache-persistence`.

 ..
-It is also recommended to run :ref:`systemd-multiple-instances` (even on a
+It is also recommended to run :ref:`multiple workers <config-multiple-workers>` (even on a
 .. single machine!) because it allows to utilize multiple CPU threads and
 .. increases overall resiliency.